cds-snc/gcds-docs/src/en/components/side-navigation/design.md

 - The home nav link can be a shorter version of the full name.
 - For logos, include descriptive text.

-Note: On mobile, the home nav link does not link to the homepage.

 ### Choose meaningful nav link text

 - Make link text clear and specific to help a person decide if they should leave the current page.
 Spell out where a person will go or what they’ll find when they select a link.